Last Updated on May 27, 2023 by Ellen

 2.)
 Plan your budget & destination

 Go someplace you want to see – any place that calls to you.
 After all, this is a ‘vacation’ from your daily grind, so you should have some fun!

 We used Playa del Carmen and Tulum, also Punta Allen, Mahahual, and other sites in Mexico.
 To further test our long-term travel dream, we took vacations to Nicaragua, Panama, and Costa Rica.
 We saw volcanoes, remote islands, beautiful beaches.

 Instead of staying in all-inclusive resorts, we stayed in family-run hotels and ate a mix of street food and in moderately-priced restaurants.

 3.)
 Research places to stay — away from tourist zones

-Airbnb wasn’t around when we made our test runs.
+Airbnb and Booking and other sites weren’t around when we made our test runs.
 We used mom-and-pop hotels with small kitchen amenities or hostels.
 We saved money with some meals at ‘home base.’